webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/app-config.md

 Use the **views** parameter to change the names of view modules inside your code.

-For example, if the module you want to show is in a subfolder and you want to shorten the URL of the module, you can do it in the app configuration:
+For example, if the module you want to show is in a subfolder and you want to shorten the URL of the module, you can do it in the **views** parameter:

 ```javascript
 // myapp.js